Recipes Made Easy

 Instructions

-• Peel the pears leaving the stems attached.
+• Peel six pears leaving the stems attached.
 Remove the Calyx from the base of the pears.
-Cut a small slice from the base of the pear so that they will stand up when serving
+Cut a small slice from the base of the pear so that they will stand up when serving.

 • Place the pears in the wine.
 Cover and poach gently for 20-30 minutes until just tender, turning the fruit a few times during the cooking time.

-• Remove the whole spices from the poaching syrup then return the pan to the heat and boil rapidly until reduced by half and slightly syrupy.
-Allow to cool
+• Remove the pears and place in a serving dish.
+Then remove the whole spices from the poaching syrup and return the pan to the heat.
+Boil rapidly until the poaching liquid is reduced by half and slightly syrupy.
+Allow to cool.

 • Pour the syrup over the pears or spoon around the fruit when serving.